 Located in the southeastern edge of Oconee County, the airport is less than 5 minutes by car to Clemson University, Clemson’s “Death Valley” stadium, the Madren Conference Center, and the Walker Course.
 During football season, visitors may use a privately owned shuttle service for transportation to and from the stadium.

-In the realm of AIRPORT DATA, the airport’s 5000′ long runway has precision GPS, non-precision GPS, NDB instrument approaches, and is home for 75-based aircraft.
-It also hosts the Clemson University Flight Dept. and the Clemson University Flying Club.
+In the realm of AIRPORT DATA, the airport’s 5000′ long runway has a precision GPS instrument approach and a non-precision GPS instrument approach and is home for 75-based aircraft.
+It also hosts the Clemson University Flight Dept. and the Clemson Flying Club.

 The airfield can host up to 75 transient aircraft with ramp and tie-down spaces for both turbine and piston-engine aircraft.
 The FBO, Van Surdam Vintage Aircraft offers top-notch aircraft maintenance services.
 Car rentals are provided by Hertz and ENTERPRISE Rent-a-car, both serve the the airport 6 days per week.

 Visitors will find year round things to do and see in Oconee County and the surrounding area.
 Hiking, kayaking, sailing and golf are just a few activities to enjoy in the Oconee County.